Episode 8 - I Have Taken Them to Myself

 Well, as soon as Sidney saw that the church was not following him, but was following Brigham Young instead, he is out.
 He has been in the First Presidency of the church for 14 years.
 He received and experienced numerous revelations with Joseph Smith.
 He was in the governing body that was above the Quorum of the Twelve Apostles.

 So, Sidney goes around claiming that the church is not led by men of God anymore – not only that, but that it had not been led by God for a long time.
 For 3-4 years, in fact.
-Sidney starts to go around teaching that the Mormon religion had not been led by men inspired of God for 3-4 years, and that Joseph Smith was a fallen prophet.
+Sidney starts to go around teaching that the restored Church of Jesus Christ had not been led by men inspired of God for 3-4 years, and that Joseph Smith was a fallen prophet.

 He tells everyone that he, Sidney, had been called by God to fix the church’s incorrect course.
 And, then, just as William Law had done a few months earlier, Sidney starts his own church – four days after the church rejected his leadership for the leadership of Brigham Young and the Quorum of the Twelve apostles, Sidney started gathering together a group of followers and starting his own religion.

-Lyman Wight’s group of Mormons ended up moving down to Texas near San Antonio.
+Lyman Wight’s group of Latter-day Saints ended up moving down to Texas near San Antonio.
 They set up a few colonies, all of which are now buried underneath a man made lake.
 After Lyman Wight died, his followers left, too.
-Some went to join Joseph Smith III’s church, others went out west to present day Utah and joined up with Brigham Young’s branch of Mormonism.
+Some went to join Joseph Smith III’s church, others went out west to present day Utah and joined up with the restored Church of Jesus Christ led by Brigham Young

-And, that is who most of the Mormons supported as their leader.
-The main body of Mormons – or the largest majority of them, followed Brigham Young and the other leaders of the Quorum of the twelve apostles and remained in Nauvoo.
+And, that is who most of the Latter-day Saints supported as their leader.
+The main body of Latter-day Saints – or the largest majority of them, followed Brigham Young and the other leaders of the Quorum of the twelve apostles and remained in Nauvoo.

 Now that Joseph Smith was dead, the mob waited.
-They waited for the Mormon Church in Nauvoo to collapse, and for the city to empty as disinterested Mormons left back to their old homes and places.
+They waited for the Church in Nauvoo to collapse, and for the city to empty as disinterested Latter-day Saints left back to their old homes and places.
 They believed that Joseph Smith was the entirety of his new religion, and that as soon as he died, the organization would quickly disappear.

-But, the Mormon religion didn’t collapse.
+But, the Church didn’t collapse.
 Now, yes, it had competing factions and leaders.
 And, some of these splinter groups left.
 Lyman Wight went to Texas.
 Strang went to Wisconsin.
 Sidney Rigdon back to Pittsburgh.
-But, the majority of the Mormons – and the converts from England that kept pouring in, remained in Nauvoo under the leadership of Brigham Young and the Quorum of the Twelve Apostles.
+But, again, the majority of the Latter-day Saints – and the converts from England that kept pouring in, remained in Nauvoo under the leadership of Brigham Young and the Quorum of the Twelve Apostles.

 And, Brigham Young and the Apostles, as leaders of the church didn’t stop.
 They kept sending out missionaries.
 Kept bringing in converts.
 Kept bringing in immigrants from Great Britain.

 They kept building the partially completed Nauvoo temple.
-Brigham Young told the Mormons to, “Stay here. . . plow, sow, and build,” and that, “one plowshare will do more to drive off the mob than two guns.”
+Brigham Young told the Latter-day Saints to, “Stay here. . . plow, sow, and build,” and that, “one plowshare will do more to drive off the mob than two guns.”

-After a few months, the locals, like Thomas Sharp, realized that the Mormons, as a whole, weren’t leaving.
+After a few months, the locals, like Thomas Sharp, realized that the members of the Church of Jesus Christ of Latter-day Saints, as a whole, weren’t leaving.
 And, they were still practicing their religion.
 And they were still a powerful voting bloc.
-And they were still probably planning to kill everyone in Hancock County and establish a Mormon Caliphate.
+And they were still probably planning to kill everyone in Hancock County and establish a Latter-day Saint Caliphate.
 And, so, they started up their persecutions again.

-Three months after the death of the Prophet the mob started advertising in the local papers that they were going to start attacking Mormons again.
+Three months after the death of the Prophet the mob started advertising in the local papers that they were going to start attacking Latter-day Saints again.
 And, so, 3 months after the death of Joseph Smith, Governor Ford comes back to Carthage to prevent a civil war – again.

 This time, however, Governor Ford comes with a militia of 500 men to arrest leaders of the mob.
 He is no longer just coming to collect affidavits and hear stories.
 With the arrival of Governor Ford and his militia, most of the leaders of this new mob escape into Missouri and eluded the Governor.

-In January of 1845 – seven months after the death of Joseph – one of the goals of William Law and the Anti-Mormons was finally realized – the Nauvoo Charter was finally repealed by Illinois’ Senate and House of Representatives.
+In January of 1845 – seven months after the death of Joseph – one of the goals of William Law and the Anti-Mormon party was finally realized – the Nauvoo Charter was finally repealed by Illinois’ Senate and House of Representatives.
 Nauvoo’s police force was dismantled.
 So, the citizens of Nauvoo were forced to police themselves.
-So, the Mormon religion organized its own police force through existing Mormon congregations.
+So, the church organized its own police force through existing congregations.

 Three months after that, in March of 1845, the trial against nine of the men charged in Joseph Smith’s death was over.
 One of the men on trial was Thomas Sharp – leader of the “Anti-Mormon” party.
 Of the hundreds of men involved in Joseph’s death, these 9 men who went to trial were all found not guilty and acquitted of all charges.
 The trial regarding men charged with the Death of Hyrum Smith never happened – the state prosecutors never showed up, and no one was interested in pursuing the case anyway, because the county was, once again, a powder keg and everyone was just trying to keep the peace.